Lisha-Xu/CatEscapeGame/README.md

 TrapType: If the cat was trapped, it cannot move one round.
 Trap is displayed as T.

 CatDogMouse: includes main function.
 Player can control cat to move.
 It will build the house, move dogs and mouses and show the results.
+Cat can move two steps by using rash.
+However, it will consume one mouse.

 I use Java Swing to display the game.